 Marvin: Be bold, be aggressive, and find a way to get to somebody.
-It depends on what you’re looking for, but there are people around here that have had a lot of success in business, and they want to pay it forward and give back.
-If you don’t belong to their country club or kids don’t go to the same school, you just have to be creative by getting to them.
+It depends on what you’re looking for, but there are people around here that succeeded in business, and they want to pay it forward and give back.
+If you don’t belong to their country club or kids don’t go to the same school, you just have to be creative getting to them.

 I’ve had a lot of success just going back to writing a good old fashioned letter.
 People get emails all the time.
 Actually being thoughtful and writing someone a letter works.
 You just have to hustle, and that’s something you can’t really teach.